-Calgary is the third largest city in Canada and a destination you must visit as it has many things to offer its visitors besides being the gateway to the Rockies, especially Banff National Park or the Canadian Badlands.
+Calgary is the third largest city in Canada and a destination you must visit in Canada.
+There are many things to do in Calgary besides being the gateway city to the Rockies, especially Banff National Park or the Canadian Badlands.
 Calgary is a vibrant city, full of life and colors.
 It has one of the most photogenic downtown area that we have have explored with many creative murals.
 In Calgary you will find several breweries, urban nature and world class museums.

 How long should I stay in Calgary?